gyfbianhuanyun/brain-data-with-age/README.md

 To prevent the GRU out of memory, set the amount of data to be introduced into the GRU each time.
 That is, the sampling rate.
+If have enough GPUs, can train all the data at once, ie rate_train = number_train
 >'rate_train'              Sampling rate in training set
 >'rate_valid'              Sampling rate in validation set
 >'rate_test'               Sampling rate in test set